bkesterbyld/fabulous-oregano/content/pages/features.md

       Create no code data, fully relational tables that also support document-based modeling for JSON-type data.

       **Data management with a visual programming language**

       No code logic agents give you query and data management capability along with the power of imperative programming languages like Java and C.

       **Powerful compute options to handle intense transformations, calculations and business logic**

-      Parallel, in-memory and edge processing  process massive, disparate data sets, often in sub-second timeframes
+      Parallel, in-memory and edge compute  process massive, disparate data sets, often in sub-second timeframes